Cloud vs. Legacy Applications

-Although Cloud solutions are usually operating expenses and On-Premise as capital expenses, it does not necessarily mean Cloud deployment costs less than an on-site (On-Premise) deployment.
-Take time to compare and calculate the cost of ownership over a set period of time (i.e. 2 year period to 5 year period) to observe the actual comparison of the two options.
+Although Cloud solutions are usually operating expenses and On-Premise capital expenses, it does not necessarily mean Cloud deployment costs less than an on-site (On-Premise) deployment.
+Take time to compare and calculate the cost of ownership over a set period of time (i.e. a 2-year period to a 5-year period) to observe the actual comparison of the two options.

 Customizations and Maintenance

 The ability to customize and tailor your solution based on your organization’s requirements is crucial.
 For both Cloud and Legacy software, some business requirements may be more than a simple tweak, but you will need to enlist the help of the software vendor or an external consultant.

 With Cloud updates, the vendor regularly provides maintenance and automatically applies changes to their platform as needed.
 However, the challenge of an On-Premise system update is time and speed.
 From implementing an update on each computer to checking for systems errors, it takes time for a designated IT team to ensure all computers and servers are up to date.
 This can be a problem for business users as their work is contingent on accessing the system and data.